Mholscher/monetary/doc/source/FinancialAssets.rst

 It is the sum of the difference divided by the duration in years.

-The amount obtained is discounted with a discount rate.

 For the dividend we sum the didvidend amounts and divide by the number of years:

     Expected dividend = (12 + 18 + 3 +20) / 4

 For each year from now until the "maturity" date we discount the expected dividend with the applicable discount rate.
 The sum of the discounted amounts is the value resulting from dividends to be received.

-If the "maturity" date is not a full number of years ahead, we will calculate a part of a period with the number of actual days (:ref:`interpolation`), before discounting the amount.

 For stocks there is no maturity date.
-That is why "maturity" is quoted.
-The calculation needs an end date, like the maturity date for bonds.
+The calculation though needs an end date, like the maturity date for bonds.
+We will name this "maturity" date "expected selling date" from here.

+If the expected selling date is not a full number of years ahead, we will calculate a part of a period with the number of actual days (:ref:`interpolation`), before discounting the amount.

+The value at the expected selling date is discounted.

 .. rubric:: Footnotes